 If waking up in an empty bedroom after being kidnapped by a strange lady, or having to escape the booby-trapped laboratory of a crazed scientist sounds like fun, then look no further than Breakout Singapore.
 Located in the heart of Chinatown, this is one of the most popular breakout games in Singapore and earns rave reviews from players of all ages.
 Recommended group sizes are between four and six people and those under 12-years-old have to be accompanied by an adult. $19 off-peak weekdays, before 17:00; $22 at other times (per person per hour).
 Certainly not your ordinary Chinatown attraction.

-- Location: 31B Kreta Ayer Road, Singapore (Opposite Kreta Ayer Community Centre)
+- Address: 31B Kreta Ayer Road, Singapore (Opposite Kreta Ayer Community Centre)

 - Tel: +65(0)6226 2688

 The Buddha Tooth Relic Temple is a remarkable four-story temple.
 When entering the gate, you’ll immediately notice the stunning main hall with its high ceiling.
 The bell tower and drum tower are on the same floor.
-However, the main focus for most visitors is the solid gold two-metre stupa on the fourth floor which is the place where the sacred relic is kept.
-Continuing up to the roof, there is a pagoda that has a large prayer wheel.
-The temple is built in a style based on the Buddhist mandala and integrated with the Buddhism of the Tang dynasty.
-Read More...
+However, the main focus for most visitors is the solid gold two-metre stupa on the fourth floor which is the Read More...

 - Opening Hours: 09:00 - 18:30